Everything You Need to Know About Your Dog’s

 She will require more water than usual, so keep an eye on her water bowl and make sure it’s always full.

-There are times when dogs may need a veterinarian’s help to deliver their puppies. of this condition, called dystocia, or abnormal birth, include:
+There are times when dogs may need a veterinarian’s help to deliver their puppies.
+Causes of this condition, called dystocia, or abnormal birth, include:

--The shape and size of the birth canal
+-The and size of the birth canal

 -The puppies being too large